tursilion/funkystars/readme.md

+20210812

-A winodws screensaver that draws funky star patterns that I first released in 2004.
+A windows screensaver that draws funky star patterns that I first released in 2004.

-I recently doubled the depth and added gravity, as well as moving the settings to the registry so they work again.
+I recently doubled the depth and added gravity and color, as well as moving the settings to the registry so they work again.

 It will probably take a beefy machine to get a good framerate.

-Need to put more info here.
+Drop into your C:\Windows folder to make it show up as a screensaver (will need administrator permissions on modern machines).
+You might be able to right-click and install it as well.